-- A claim must be submitted by the Customer via the Revolut app within 60 days of the transaction being made (or within 60 days of the expected date of delivery (for goods) or receipt (for services), if that is later). - When you submit your claim, we will ask you to submit evidence to support it.
+- A claim must be submitted by the Customer via the Revolut app within 90 days of the date of delivery or fulfilment of the transaction or 360 days after the transaction (whichever comes first). - When you submit your claim, we will ask you to submit evidence to support it.
 What you will need to provide will depend on the nature of your claim.
 However, in all cases, you will need to provide us with evidence that you have tried to resolve the claim with the Merchant before submitting the claim. - When we receive a claim, we will pass it to the Merchant.
-Once we pass the claim to the Merchant, they will have 15 days to respond and make an offer to the Customer. - If the Merchant does not respond within these 15 days, the claim will be decided in favour of the Customer by default, and we will reverse the funds from the Merchant and refund the Customer. - If the Merchant does respond within 15 days, we will pass the response and offer to the Customer.
+Once we pass the claim to the Merchant, they will have 15 days to respond and make an offer to the Customer. - If the Merchant does not respond within these 15 days, the claim will be decided in favour of the Customer by default, and we will reverse the funds from the Merchant and refund the Customer. - If the Merchant does respond within 15 days, we will pass the response and offer to the Customer. - The Customer will have 10 days to review the response and offer.
+If the Customer does not respond within those 10 days, the offer will be deemed to be accepted by the Customer and the claim will be closed. - If the offer is accepted, or deemed to be accepted, by the Customer, we will make any payment if it is contained in the offer from the Merchant to the Customer on the Merchant's behalf.

-- The Customer will have 10 days to review the response and offer.
-If the Customer does not respond within those 10 days, the offer will be deemed to be accepted by the Customer and the claim will be closed. - If the offer is accepted, or deemed to be accepted, by the Customer, we will make any payment if it is contained in the offer from the Merchant to the Customer on the Merchant's behalf. - The Customer may also decline the response.
+- The Customer may also decline the response.
 If the Customer does so, they must provide an explanation of why the Merchant's response was not acceptable.
 This must happen within the 10 days they have to respond. - The Merchant will have 10 days to review the Customer's response.
 If the Merchant does not respond within those 10 days, the response will be deemed to be accepted. - If the response is accepted, or deemed to be accepted, by the Merchant, we will make any payment required from the Merchant to the Customer on the Merchant's behalf. - If the Merchant declines the offer from the Customer, the claim will be referred to be decided upon by us under this Policy.